rahalnanayakkara/4dof-mearm-robot/README.md

 | D21 | SDA |

 The power for the servo motors must be given through an external power source to the V+ and GND terminals.
 Connect this to a 5V power source capable of sourcing ~2A current

+### Calibration process

+The duty cycle corresponding to minimum and maximum servo positions was found using an analog potentiometer with the ["servo_test"](./servo_test/servo_test.ino) code.

+Servos were set to the required position using the ["servo_calib"](./servo_calib/servo_calib.ino) code.